Unclaimed life insurance

-If you think you may be owed money from unclaimed life insurance or other sources, the first step is to make a search on the ASIC unclaimed money register.
-If you find your name or the name of a family member, then there might be money you can claim.
+If you think you may be owed money from unclaimed life insurance or a lost life insurance policy, the first step is to make a search on the ASIC unclaimed money register.
+ASIC is the organisation that holds these funds until the rightful owners claim them.
+If you find your name or the name of a family member, there might be money you can claim.

 - Someone might hold a life insurance policy in superannuation without knowing it, and the people close to them don't realise that they're entitled to a payout.

 - The immediate beneficiaries may also have died, in which case the money needs to be passed on further.
 Tracking down the rightful inheritors can take time.